FlaminFlamingu/Resource-Monitor/README.md

 disk_monitor.py

 🚦 How to Use
-[!IMPORTANT] Administrative Privileges: For the best possible execution and full hardware access (specifically for CPU Temperature sensors), you must run your terminal as an Administrator.
-Without elevation, some thermal data may return as "N/A".

 Step 1: Open the Command Interface
 Open your terminal of choice.
 On Windows, press the Win key, type cmd, and press Enter.
 For a more modern experience, you may also use PowerShell or Windows Terminal.